Saab links Gripen bid with Tejas to counter F-16 production numbers as INDIA's 90 MMRCA deal fight Heats up

 Anticipating that a Soviet invasion would quickly render its airfields unusable, the Swedish Air Force insisted on light, versatile fighters that could operate from short stretches of highway, refuelling and rearming in minutes before re-joining battle.

-With combat performance similar, the choice between the and could boil down, asboss, Air Chief Marshal Arup Raha said last month, to two factors - procurement and operating cost, and technology transfer.
+With combat performance similar, the choice between the F-16 and Gripen E could boil down, asIAF boss, Air Chief Marshal Arup Raha said last month, to two factors - procurement and operating cost, and technology transfer.

 In procurement cost, Lockheed Martin would score by transferring a fully amortised assembly line from Forth Worth, Texas to India.
 Further, by creating a vendor and sub-vendor eco-system in India to sustain a global inventory of 3,200 F-16s, spares and maintenance, repair and overhaul (MRO) would be cheaper.